Historical Marker Details

 Balloon Bomb

 Very near here, on a warm spring day in 1945, six people- a woman and five children- were killed by a Japanese “balloon bomb,” or Fugo.
 The party had arrived for a picnic when they discovered the deflated balloon.
-While they gathered around the strange …
+While they gathered around the strange device, it exploded.
+These were the …

 Read More